uber-go/guide/README.md

-This repository holds the [Uber Go Style Guide](style.md), which documents patterns and conventions used in Go code at Uber.
+This repository holds the [MongoDB Go Style Guide](style.md), which documents patterns and conventions used in Go code at MongoDB.

 ## Style Guide

-See [Uber Go Style Guide](style.md) for the style guide.
+See [MongoDB Go Style Guide](style.md) for the style guide.

 ## Translations